rebekahlow-jy/se-book/testing/testingTypes/acceptanceTesting/what/outcomes.md

-:trophy: Can explain acceptance testing :one:
+:trophy: Can explain regression testing :one: